sundquis/sog/README.md

-# sog
+# sog: Shoulders of Giants
-A project to support the production of materials for an OER textbook.
+## A project to support the production of materials for an OER textbook.